Service User Policy

 - As a form of user feedback, thank you cards from service users are dated and kept in a scrapbook in the office.

-- The scrapbooks are available for inspection by the Directors and funders as part of their assessment processes.
+- The scrapbooks are available for inspection by the Directors and funders as part of their quality assessment process.

 CLICK HERE To provide us with your comments and opinions on this policy.
 Your suggestions and comments are valuable to us.